mtango99/mtango99.github.io/malcomb/RP-Malcomb-Report.md

 practices, including firewood, wild food, and grass sales.
 We added up income from these practices and divided by total income.
 All of these were converted to percentages by multiplying by 100.
+Livelihood sensitivity zones were divided based on the data collected and can be found [here](https://github.com/mtango99/RP-Malcomb/blob/main/data/metadata/MW_LHZ_2009.pdf).
 A **physical exposure** layer included data from UNEP Global Resource Information Database (GRID)-Europe with variables of estimated risk for flood hazard and exposition to drought events.